 I hope it is considered a vegetable.
 When we walk into Chikfila, they know us.
 They know my son wants 10 packs of ketchup and water.
 I know…it’s weird.

-I had a decision to make.
-I could either turn around, head towards home, and get him a change of clothes.
+Thus, I️ had a decision to make.
+Either turn around, head towards home, and get him a change of clothes.
 Of course, that would make everyone tardy.
 Or, he could go to school with a splattered red shirt.

 I apologize to the teachers of my kids in advance.
 They don’t always wear deodorant and smell like lilacs.
 They may even be missing a button.
 But today’s blog isn’t for teachers (who I do adore by the way)…it is for my mom friends who need to know they don’t have to be perfect.

 Enjoy Your Kids

 Kids can be kids and we can enjoy them.
 Our houses don’t have to always be tidy.
 We can find smeared jelly under the couch cushion and smile because some little body calls this place home.